What's on this page

 - Occupiers do not have continuous enrolment and should contact the City of Armadale to confirm their enrolment status.
 To be eligible to enrol as an occupier, you will need to have a right of continuous occupation under a lease, tenancy agreement or other legal instrument for at least the next three (3) months following the date of the application to enrol.

-If you wish to check your enrolment on the City of Armadale's owners and occupiers roll please contact the City's Rates team on 9394 5000, by email firstname.lastname@example.org or in person at the City's Administration Centre, 7 Orchard Avenue Armadale.
+If you wish to check your enrolment on the City of Armadale's owners and occupiers roll please contact the City's Rates department on 9394 5000, by email firstname.lastname@example.org or in person at the City's Administration Centre, 7 Orchard Avenue Armadale.

 To apply as a non-resident Owner / Occupier you will need to complete and submit one of the following enrolment eligibility claim forms (See document list to the right)